sion1171/maritime_horizon_detection_brightness_eq/README.md

 ![alt text](/result/original_5.png)
 ![alt text](/result/result_5.png)

+### Limitation
+The current method of brightness equalization involves averaging the brightness of the top and bottom parts of the image.
+While this approach helps in standardizing brightness, it may not be sufficient in all cases.
+Advanced blending algorithms, such as Deep Image Blending, might yield better results by leveraging machine learning techniques to adaptively blend images based on their unique characteristics.
+However, the primary focus of this study is to minimize runtime and ensure the solution's applicability to real-world scenarios.
+Consequently, we opted not to use ML/DL approaches due to their higher computational demands.

+Another limitation is the horizon detection's sensitivity to complex environments.
+In scenarios where the ship is near the land or in the presence of multiple objects, the algorithm may struggle to accurately detect the horizon.
+Enhancements in horizon detection algorithms could potentially mitigate this issue, improving reliability across diverse maritime conditions.
+Future research could explore these advanced techniques while balancing the need for computational efficiency.

 ### Reference
 [1] Jeong, Chi Yoon, et al. “Fast horizon detection in maritime images using region-of-interest.”
 International Journal of Distributed Sensor Networks, vol. 14, no. 7, July 2018, https://doi.org/10.1177/1550147718790753.